AdobeDocs/pass.en/help/authentication/rest-api-reference.md

 ## REST API Security {#security}

-All Adobe Pass authentication clientless APIs must be called using the HTTPS protocol for secure communication.
+All Adobe Pass Authentication clientless APIs must be called using the HTTPS protocol for secure communication.
 In addition, most of the APIs called should contain an access token provided by [Dynamic Client Registration](/help/authentication/dynamic-client-registration.md).